S. Klein: Suburban growth

 S. Klein started to build new suburban stores in the 1960s but in an unusual way.
 Instead of being an anchor store in the regional malls being built at the time, S. Klein would often build as an outparcel near, but not connected to the mall itself.
 Most stores were located in New York and New Jersey in the greater New York City area.
 S. Klein operated stores as far south as Alexandria, Virginia, and at Beltway Plaza in Greenbelt, Maryland.
 S. Klein also had a presence in the Philadelphia and suburban market, with stores at Roosevelt Blvd, Marple-Springfield and Cherry Hill.
 The Glenolden store was added after acquiring the former Topp's building.

 Gradual decline

 By the mid-1970s the parent company of S. Klein, Meshulam Riklis' Rapid-American Corp. (also owner of the McCrory Stores dime-store chain), seemed more interested in the real estate the company held than the retail operations (a fate Two Guys would fall to in 1982), and it started to close the stores in clusters.
 By 1978 the last of the chain's stores would close.
-The flagship store in Manthattan's Union Square is now the site of the Zeckendorf Towers apartment complex.
+The flagship store in Manhattan's Union Square is now the site of the Zeckendorf Towers apartment complex.